ZakiaKhatun/Personal_Website/content/project/internal-project_1/index.md

 ---
 title: Face Recognition using Principal Component Analysis
-summary: In this project a simple face recognition system was designed based on few training images.
-Steps: 1) Data normalization
-       2) Face recognition
-Normalization of the training data set and principle component analysis was incorporated & A simple Graphical User Interface was designed.
+summary: In this project a simple facial recognition system was designed based on a very small dataset of the training images.
+The two main steps of this project include data normalization and face recognition.
+After the normalization of the training data set, principle component analysis was incorporated.
+And a simple Graphical User Interface was designed.
 tags:
 - PCA
 date: "2016-04-27T00:00:00Z"